These Rosh Hashanah crafts will help you enjoy a grand Jewish New Year celebration! With apples, honey & more, you’re all set for days of fun!

 Being the start of a New Year for the Jewish people around the world, it is considered a day when your deeds are weighed.
 The Talmud, the Jewish holy book, mentions that three account books are opened on this day, to record the names of those who’ve done good deeds, those who’ve been evil as well as of those who fall in between.
 This is why Rosh Hashanah is also considered a time of reflection, and a chance to repent and make amends.

 Generally, Rosh Hashanah is celebrated for two days starting on the first day of the seventh month of the ecclesiastical year, which begins on the first Sunday of Advent.
-This year in 2022, Rosh Hashanah will start on the evening of 25th September, Sunday, and end on the evening of 27th September, Tuesday.
+In 2023, Rosh Hashanah starts at sunset on Friday, September 15, and will run through nightfall on Sunday, September 17

 What symbols are associated with Rosh Hashanah?

 There are a number of symbols associated with Rosh Hashanah, most of which are related to making a fresh start or beginning the year on a sweet note.
-As a result, a good part of the symbols are connected to food, particularly honey, apples, pomegranates, leeks, pumpkins, beets and other sweet meats.
+As a result, a good part of the symbols is connected to food, particularly honey, apples, pomegranates, leeks, pumpkins, beets, and other sweetmeats.
 You can learn more about the Jewish holiday of Rosh Hashanah by clicking here, but for now, let’s dive into this list of beautiful Rosh Hashanah crafts for kids!

 15 Beautiful Rosh Hashanah Crafts for Kids